bentoml/BentoML/docs/source/overview/what-is-bentoml.rst

 To deploy a Bento to production, you can choose either of the following ways:

 - Containerize the Bento with the Dockerfile and deploy it to any Docker-compatible environments like Kubernetes.
-- Push the Bento to Yatai or BentoCloud to manage your model deployments at scale.
-Compared with the open-source platform Yatai, BentoCloud provides a serverless and scalable solution that allows you to run your AI applications on the best hardware per usage.
+- Push the Bento to BentoCloud to manage your model deployments at scale.
+BentoCloud provides a serverless and scalable solution that allows you to run your AI applications on the best hardware per usage.

 See also
 --------